ferrilab/bitvec/README.md

 integer.

-You may disable this feature to unconditionally use [`Cell`]-based memory access to aliased locations, thereby disabling multithreading support in [`&/mut BitSlice`] and ensuring that memory access always uses ordinary load/store instructions.
+You may disable this feature to unconditionally use [`Cell`]-based memory access to aliased locations, thereby disabling multi-threading support in [`&/mut BitSlice`] and ensuring that memory access always uses ordinary load/store instructions.